Back to Blog

 What are the alternatives to root canal treatment?

 The main alternative to root canal treatment is extraction — removing the tooth entirely.
 While this eliminates the source of infection, it also means losing the natural tooth, which may then need to be replaced with an implant, bridge, or denture to restore function and appearance.
+In some very early cases, other approaches may be considered, but these depend on the specific clinical findings.
 Your dentist will explain all suitable options during your consultation.

 Can antibiotics cure a tooth infection without a root canal?

-Antibiotics may be prescribed to help manage the spread of a dental infection, but antibiotics alone do not typically eliminate the source of infection within the tooth.
+Antibiotics may be prescribed to help manage the spread of a dental infection, particularly if there is significant swelling or systemic symptoms.
+However, antibiotics alone do not typically eliminate the source of infection within the tooth.
 The bacteria reside inside the root canal system, which has a limited blood supply, making it difficult for antibiotics to reach the area effectively.
 Antibiotics are generally used as a supportive measure alongside dental treatment rather than as a standalone solution.

 Conclusion